lanl/singularity-eos/doc/sphinx/src/getting-started.rst

   git clone --recursive git@github.com:lanl/singularity-eos.git cd singularity-eos cmake -B builddir -S . -DSINGULARITY_FORCE_SUBMODULE_MODE=ON -DSINGULARITY_USE_FORTRAN=OFF -DSINGULARITY_BUILD_EXAMPLES=ON -DSINGULARITY_BUILD_TESTS=ON
-  cmake --build builddir --parallel cmake --install builddir # optional: install into directory defined via CMAKE_INSTALL_PREFIX
+  cmake --build build --parallel cmake --install build # optional: install into directory defined via CMAKE_INSTALL_PREFIX

 This will download ``singularity-eos`` with no optional dependencies and compile the capabilities available in that form.
 For more details, see